 Clean-up crew finds stolen gun near Highland Road and Lee Drive, claims it had blood on it

-BATON ROUGE - Sunday morning, Jennifer Richardson and her group Keep Tiger Town Beautiful found a discarded handgun with blood on it in the woods behind the CVS at the corner of Highland Road and Lee Drive.
+BATON ROUGE - Sunday evening, Jennifer Richardson and her group Keep Tiger Town Beautiful found a discarded handgun with blood on it in the woods behind the CVS at the corner of Highland Road and Lee Drive.

 Richardson believes the gun is being used by a man who is living in the woods a few feet away.
 Whether that is the case, the Baton Rouge Police Department says the gun was listed as stolen when they ran the serial number.